sdf94/videogame_sales/README.md

-# How Much Can You Make Off Of Your Videogames?
+# How Many Videogames Will You Sell?

 ## Summary
 <br>